Skip to content

 <>

-We can install the Dat.GUI from its official repository.
+We can install the dat.GUI from its official repository.

-npm install dat.gui --save-dev
+npm install dat.gui@latest --save-dev

-npm install @types/dat.gui --save-dev
+npm install @types/dat.gui@latest --save-dev

 Warning

-Note that there was a problem with @types/[email protected] which caused auto inferring Three.js types to no longer work.
+Note that there was a problem with @types/dat.gui@0.7.9 which caused auto inferring Three.js types to no longer work.
 This made the definition very hard work with.
-This was corrected in @types/[email protected].
+This was corrected in @types/dat.gui@0.7.10.
 Ensure you have the latest version. npm install @types/dat.gui@latest

-Final Script
+Lesson Script

 1